brylevkirill/posts/AI.md

   It makes more sense to compare AIs with humans not by effectiveness and efficiency of end products of adaptation (in games played between an AI and a human) but by effectiveness and efficiency of process of adaptation (in games played between a machine-learned agent and a human-coded agent after limited practice) [[5]](https://arxiv.org/abs/1911.01547).

-  Dota 2, StarCraft 2, Civilization 5 and probably even GTA 5 might be solved in not so distant future but ability to play any new game at human level with no prior training would be way more significant.
+  Dota 2, StarCraft 2, Civilization 5 and probably even GTA 5 might be solved in not so distant future but an ability to play any game at human level with no prior training would be way more significant.

   The second biggest issue with AI is lack of robustness in a long tail of unprecedented situations (including critical ones in healthcare [[6a]](https://scientificamerican.com/article/artificial-intelligence-is-rushing-into-patient-care-and-could-raise-risks), self-driving vehicles, finance) which at present can't be handled with accuracy even close to acceptable [[6b]](http://blog.piekniewski.info/2017/01/13/outside-the-box) [[6c]](http://blog.piekniewski.info/2017/07/27/measuring-performance-ml) [[6d]](http://blog.piekniewski.info/2017/03/06/give-me-a-dataset-to-train-and-i-shall-move-the-world) [[6e]](https://blog.piekniewski.info/2017/04/03/the-complexity-of-simplicity) [[6f]](https://youtu.be/uyZOcUDhIbY?t=17m27s).